 Next, On October 19th, Farhana Khera, executive director of Muslim Advocates wrote a letter to Obama’s counterterrorism czar and future CIA director, John Brennan.
 It was signed by fifty-seven U.S. Islamic groups, including ISNA, CAIR and the Muslim Public Affairs Council (MPAC), a virulent Israel critic and apologist for terror, according to Discover the Networks.

-The note gives the source as an article by Spencer Ackerman, where he wrote precisely the same sentence; no direct quote, no name for any of the “attendees.”
+The note gives the source as an article by Spencer Ackerman, where he wrote precisely the same sentence.
 In fact, Shariah Law directly contradicts the Constitution, intending to set itself up as the highest legal authority in America.
 See Shariah the Threat, Part II.

 Khera’s letter demanded, among other things, that the Obama Admin “purge all federal government training materials of biased materials” and “implement a mandatory re-training program for FBI agents, U.S. Army officers, and all federal, state and local law enforcement who have been subjected to biased training.”